bgoonz/docs-collection/github/codespaces/codespaces-reference/allowing-your-codespace-to-access-a-private-image-registry.md

 ---
 title: Allowing your codespace to access a private image registry
-intro: 'You can use secrets to allow {% data variables.product.prodname_codespaces %} to access a private image registry'
+intro: "You can use secrets to allow {% data variables.product.prodname_codespaces %} to access a private image registry"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Codespaces
 shortTitle: Private image registry